tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 measurement configuration is fulfilled, the measurement reporting procedure (in the next subsection) will be initiated.

-There are 2 supported `triggerType`: periodical and event-based.
-In *periodical* criterion, the reporting is simply triggered when the timer expires.
-The periodicity of the timer can be selected from the options defined in ``enum reportInterval`` within ``LteRrcSap::ReportConfigEutra``.

-While in *event-based* criterion, there are various events that can be selected, which are briefly described in the table below:
+3GPP defines two kinds of `triggerType`: periodical and event-based.
+At the moment, only *event-based* criterion is supported.
+There are various events that can be selected, which are briefly described in the table below:

 .. table:: List of supported event-based triggering criteria